 - He founded a charitable organization “Leo Messi Foundation” which supports education, health, and sport for children.

-- He was named as Best Player of the Year for the sixth times and awarded the “Ballon d’Or Award” and it makes him the player with most number of Ballon d’Or Award.
+- He was named Best Player of the Year for the seven times and awarded the “Ballon d’Or Award” makes him the player with the most number of Ballon d’Or Awards.

 - In the 2016 Copa America, when he missed a penalty in the final, he announced his retirement from international football.
 But the decision was reversed when he led Argentina to qualify for the 2018 FIFA World Cup.